UMD: A Globally Connected University

 Dr. Nahorniac is primarily responsible for developing Global Classrooms: project-based virtual courses offered in collaboration with partner universities abroad.
 Prior to joining the University of Maryland, she served as the global partnerships coordinator in the Office of Global Affairs at the University of Connecticut.
 Previously, she was a lecturer and projects manager at the National School of Political Studies and Public Administration in Bucharest, Romania.
 She has an undergraduate degree in sociology from the University of Bucharest and a doctoral degree in anthropology from Università degli Studi di Perugia.

-As the business manager, Wil works closely with Education Abroad's finances and program budgets.
+As the associate director of administrative services, Wil works closely with Education Abroad's finances and program budgets.
 He began his career in mutual fund analysis in corporate America, but made the transition to international education, while maintaining a strong interest in budgeting and finance.Wil's previous professional experience includes working in study abroad outreach in the United States and five years working in Student Life at Hamad bin Khalifa University in Doha, Qatar.
 Wil earned his MBA from Bloomsburg University, PA.

 Who's who in our other offices: